Ashykar/NASSCOM-Semiconductor-Packaging/README.md

 Use the Bondwire tool under: Draw -> Bondwire

-Connect the centre of the Die Bond pad to the centre of the Substrate Bond Pad.
+Zoom the both pad area and connect the centre of the Die Bond pad to the centre of the Substrate Bond Pad.
 It might be easier to draw the wires from the Top view orientation.<br><br>

 <img width="1920" height="1020" alt="Lab2_Package modelling_4 1" src="https://github.com/user-attachments/assets/e9162281-403e-45b9-b9fd-d0abf35ecec9" /><br><br>